Aligning “fighting” departments in a VUCA world

-• The above-mentioned reason is one of the triggers for which departments or units go into their shells and start sabotaging each other, in order to deliver their increased KPIs independently of the other departments, or even independently of the overall business.
+• The above-mentioned reason is one of the triggers for which departments or units go into their shells and start initiatlly protecting their resources from each other, and further they might even start sabotaging each other, in order to deliver their increased KPIs independently of the other departments, or even independently of the overall business.

 • A 2nd reason would be the appointing of an immature leader for one of the units, that without wise guidance will create all sorts of dysfunctional defense mechanisms inside the unit, triggering the other units to adapt (either passive-aggressively or through increasing the pushing and the frictions).

 • A 4th reason can be cultural differences.
 There are very few cultures (even among the developed countries) that can maturely accept conflicts and what these conflicts can bring on the positive side.
 For some humans, even the use of the word “conflict” is too emotionally loaded and they’ll do anything to avoid just the word, not to mention any conflictual situation.
-Coming as a leader who believes that conflict can bring out the best in people, in a culture where “the conflict” is associated with negativity, will hurt the business and the overall corporate culture.
+Coming as a leader who believes that conflict can bring out the best in people, in a culture where “the conflict” is associated with negativity, will hurt the department and the overall the whole business.

-• As well, other external traumatic events (like covid-19) could be at the root cause of such a dysfunctionality in case the organization wasn’t prepared at all and didn’t want to invest afterward in the effort to address them while they were “hot” – in the first year.
+• As well, other external traumatic events (like covid-19) could be at the root cause of such dysfunctionality in case the organization wasn’t prepared at all and didn’t want to invest in an organziational Alignemnt.

 • Sometimes the “fighting departments” situation is not the only issue in the organization and the overall state of “chaos” would best describe the feeling most of the professionals have inside the company, so thinking holistically can help in a long-term approach to stabilizing the organization.

 So, what’s next?
-The Past is gone, the mistakes were done and acknowledged, but does that mean the organization has to struggle with its current dysfunctionalities ongoing?
+The Past is gone, and the mistakes were done and acknowledged, but does that mean the organization has to struggle with its current dysfunctionalities ongoing?
 Of course, not.
-And it can even tackle them in an efficient way, for the benefit of everyone involved.
+And it can even tackle them in an efficient way, for the benefit of everyone involved, and mostly for their share holders and for delivering the business!

 2nd.
 The Leadership would get to understand the wishes and the KPIs of all of their stakeholders and units (maybe also its Diversity in its full scope, including the professional and the functional diversity) and would create a Coherent, Aligned, and Engaging Strategy, that keeps at its core in a very transparent way the Business purpose, but also integrates the human factor (with their ways of working) at its required level of importance and focus.